 I say this as a human being and as someone married to an American.

 Look, I know this is a book blog, so maybe I shouldn’t get political…but at the same time, I don’t give a fuck.
 It’s my blog, I’ll write what I want.
 And if you’re a Trump supporter and you feel like leaving a comment using the word “retard” in some kind of wordplay associated with “liberal”, please just go play in traffic instead, you ableist piece of shit.

 Seriously, you guys.
 Is anyone else suffering serious mental health issues because of the current global climate?
 Are books helping you?

 I find getting lost in reading, getting lost in stories, is the only time my blood pressure is normal anymore.
-Being that it’s the halfway-mark of 2018, let’s take a look back at some of the books I’ve read this year – the books that have kept me sane, made me feel some other emotions beside pure, fiery rage, and given me a little light in an otherwise dark time.
+Being that it’s the halfway mark of 2018, let’s take a look back at some of the books I’ve read this year – the books that have kept me sane, made me feel some other emotions besides pure, fiery rage, and given me a little light in an otherwise dark time.

 🔪 Best Book:

 This could easily be a tie, but I’m going to try my best to give one book for each answer.

 I would be remiss if I didn’t pick Into The Black Nowhere (UNSUB, #2) by Meg Gardiner for this.

 Meg Gardiner is the fucking shit.
 She is a Queen.
 I loveeeeee her.

 And this new series is nothing but fireworks.
 Especially for those of us that are into true crime.
 The first novel in the series took inspiration from The Zodiac Killer.
 And this follow-up relied heavily on the story of Ted Bundy – my personal favourite.